-At June 30, 2015 and June 30, 2014 participation in monetary and non-monetary assets and liabilities of non-functional currencies were negligible hence the Fund was not exposed to significant foreign exchange risk.
+As at June 30, 2017 and June 30, 2016 participation in monetary and non-monetary assets and liabilities of non-functional currencies were negligible hence the Fund was not exposed to significant foreign exchange risk

-(c) Interest rate risk
+Interest rate risk

 Interest rate risk arises from the effects of fluctuations in the prevailing levels of market interest rates on the fair value of financial assets and liabilities and future cash flow.
 The Fund holds fixed interest debt securities that expose the Fund to fair value interest rate risk.